supakonoha/SecureCommunicationsVapor/README.md

     salt: salt)
 ```

 If you want to validate some `String` you will need to use `isValidAuthenticationCodeHMAC(recipientPrivateKey: P256.KeyAgreement.PrivateKey, authenticationCode: String, senderPublicKey: P256.KeyAgreement.PublicKey, salt: String)` function on the original message.
-It requieres you private key, the message authentication code, the other part public key and the salt.
+It requieres your private key, the message authentication code encoded on Base64, the other part public key and the salt.
 You will receive `true` if the original message has not been modified.

 ```swift
 let salt = "This is our salt"